oracle-livelabs/apex/online-bookstore-app/8-build-an-ai-assistant-chat-widget/8-build-an-ai-assistant-chat-widget.md

     ![Page Designer Dynamic Actions](images/quick-action.png)

 ## Task 7: Create a navigation entry to Launch the Chat

+In this task, you'll add a navigation entry to the application's navigation bar, allowing users to easily launch the AI-powered chat assistant from any page.

 1. Navigate to **Shared Components**.